 What 2000 Year Old Thing Do Taylor Swift, Adele and Imagine Dragons Have In Common?

-The story of King Midas is a well-known one with many different versions.
-Most of them go like this: King Midas finds the satyr Silenus lost and looks after him well until the god Dionysus, Silenus’ cherished student, finds him again.
+Champagne Problems by Taylor Swift, Easy On Me by Adele, and Gold by Imagine Dragons all make reference to the mythical King Midas whose story has captured our imagination for centuries.
+The story of King Midas has many different versions.
+Most of them go like this: King Midas finds the lost satyr, Silenus, and looks after him well until the god Dionysus, Silenus’ cherished student, finds him again.
 As a reward for his hospitality, Dionysus grants Midas a wish!

-King Midas quickly realises that his wish is actually a curse and he will starve to death if he can’t eat any food.
+King Midas quickly realizes that his wish is actually a curse and he will starve to death if he can’t eat any food.
 Midas runs back to Dionysus and begs him to lift the curse; Dionysus, gracious, tells Midas that if he washes himself in the nearby river Pactolus he would lose his powers.
 Midas hastens to the river, plunges his hands into it and gold flecks form in the river as he returns to normal.

 Gold by Imagine Dragons uses the myth quite literally.
 Gold is about the negative side of being rich and famous: who are your real friends, and who is just using you for your resources?
 Gold refers to Midas’ discovery that wealth initially seems like a boon but may in fact be a curse.